The 10 best places to visit in Japan

 Best for contemporary culture

-It's a sprawling, organic thing, stretching as far as the eye can see.
-Constantly changing and with a diverse collection of neighborhoods, no two experiences of Tokyo are ever the same.
+But more than in any other place, it's the city itself that enchants visitors.
+Tokyo is a sprawling, organic thing, stretching as far as the eye can see.
+Constantly changing with a diverse collection of neighborhoods, no two experiences of Tokyo are ever the same.

-Planning tip: Tickets for sumo, kabuki and Giants baseball games usually go on sale one to two months in advance.
-The Imperial Palace and Ghibli Museum are other popular attractions that require prior planning.
+Planning tip: If you're keen to check out sumo, kabuki theater or a Giants baseball game – some of our favorite things to do in Tokyo – get tickets early.
+They usually go on sale 1 to 2 months in advance.
+Also note that visiting the Imperial Palace and Ghibli Museum are popular attractions that require prior planning and booking.

 2. Kyoto